sanurb/task-manager/requirements/login/README.md

 #### FR3.2: Password Length
   - MUST validate that the password adheres to the minimum length policy (e.g., 8 characters).

-#### FR3.3: Captcha
-  - SHOULD provide a CAPTCHA challenge for enhanced security measures.

 ### FR4: Database Authentication